yudhanjaya/yudhanjaya.github.io/_notes/2024-02-Low-power-writing.md

 description: A brief guide to low-cost, low-energy writing setups
 category: Contraptions
 date: February, 2024
-image: '/images/low-power.jpg'
+image: /images/low-power.png
-image_caption: 'My AYN Odin, hooked up to a keyboard and a monitor.'
+image_caption: My AYN Odin, hooked up to a keyboard and a monitor.
 ---

 The image you see is my writing setup.